fredilarsen/OrigoSmokeDetector/README.md

 It is tested in two contexts:

-1. On an ESP8266 that connects to the MQTT broker directly via WiFi.
+1. On an ESP8266 that connects to the MQTT broker directly via WiFi

-2. On an Arduino Nano with a SRX882, using the ModuleInterface repo for connectivity to other systems
+2. On an Arduino Nano with a SRX882, using the ModuleInterface repo for wired connectivity to other systems

 ## Notifications
 Notifications will be published to the MQTT topic origo-smokedetector/<numeric device ID>.